tobylanx/CCAPDEV_GMA-MP/README.md

 However, if you opt to use the cloud, you must create an account and access the database through this [link](https://account.mongodb.com/account/register?_ga=2.232786590.1042261310.1720516851-2116443035.1717582412&_gac=1.254493434.1720615095.CjwKCAjw4ri0BhAvEiwA8oo6FyWi4GZGXj_8Hfx_TOynE03VMh_Wl5-0cz5jRSQyhi7SSXJ5P7jQRxoCQj4QAvD_BwE)

+To gain access to our MongoDB database, you may paste this [link](mongodb+srv://member2:gmaMPd4t4b4se@cluster0.1cvdsh7.mongodb.net/) to your MongoDB Compass to connect to our database.

 2. **Node.js** must also be installed in your machines in order to run the web application successfully.
 Official packages for all the major platforms are available through this [link](https://nodejs.org/download/).